-When will you open a file in the EXTEND mode?
+When will you open a file in the EXTEND mode in COBOL?

-Ans: When an existing file should be appended by adding new records at its end.
+Answer : When there is an existing file that should be appended by adding new records at its end.
 EXTEND mode opens the file for output, but the file is positioned following the last record on the existing file.

-What does a CLOSE WITH LOCK statement do?
+What does a CLOSE WITH LOCK statement do in COBOL?

-Which mode of opening is required when REWRITE is used?
+Which mode of opening is required when REWRITE is used in COBOL?

-Why is it necessary that the file be opened in I-O mode for REWRITE?
+Why it becomes necessary that the file be opened in I-O mode for REWRITE?

-Ans: Before the REWRITE is performed, the record must be read from the file.
+Answer : Before the REWRITE is performed, the record must be read from the file.
 Hence REWRITE includes an input operation and an output operation.
-Therefore, the file must be opened in I-O mode.
+Hence, the file must be opened in I-O mode.

-Which clause can be used instead of checking for FILE STATUS = 10?
+Which is the clause that can be used instead of checking for FILE STATUS = 10?

-Ans: FILE STATUS 10 is the end of file condition.
-Hence AT END clause can be used.
+Answer : FILE STATUS 10 is the end of file condition.
+Hence, AT END clause can be used.

 Answer : Binary search is a search that is to be used on a sorted array.
 It compares the item to be searched with the item placed at the center.
 If the match is found, it is okay, else repeat the process with the left half or the right half depending on where the item is placed.